-Wear leggings or shorts and a T-shirt or sports bra (if you’re female).
+Wear leggings or shorts and a T-shirt.
+Women should wear a sports bra.

 Should I eat before I go?

-It’s best to avoid eating for at least two hours before class.
-This is to avoid feelings of nausea, which can be triggered by the heat and the frequent posture changes, especially during the floor series when you spend time lying on your stomach.
+TO avoid feelings of nausea triggered by the heat and frequent posture changes, avoid eating for at least two hours before class.
+This will especially help during the floor series when you spend time lying on your stomach.